Rep. Austin Scott Continues Fight for Farmers Impacted by Natural Disasters

 “North Carolina farm families continue to reel from recent hurricanes,” said Rep. David Rouzer.
 “It makes no sense for funding appropriated for previous disasters to be sitting idly by – untouchable – when there is a real need.
 This is commonsense legislation that will enable these funds to be used for damages directly related to Hurricane Florence.”

-In 2018, the United States Department of Agriculture (USDA) created the 2017 Wildfire and Hurricane Indemnity Program (WHIP) to assist agricultural producers impacted by natural disasters from 2017, including wildfires in California and other western states and Hurricanes Harvey, Irma, and Maria.
+In 2018, Congress created the 2017 Wildfire and Hurricane Indemnity Program (WHIP) to assist agricultural producers impacted by natural disasters from 2017, including wildfires in California and other western states and Hurricanes Harvey, Irma, and Maria.

 On September 9, USDA announced more than $3 billion in aid for agricultural producers impacted by natural disasters from 2018 and 2019 through the Wildfire and Hurricane Indemnity Program Plus (WHIP+).
 H.R.4496 would move nearly $1.5 billion in leftover 2017 WHIP money into the new WHIP+ program to provide greater resources for farmers impacted by 2018 and 2019 storms.
 Farmers who suffered losses from Hurricane Michael would be eligible for these increased resources, as well as blueberry and peach growers that were impacted by Tropical Storm Cindy’s extreme cold.